Caravan Covers: Which one?

 On the plus side, prices for universal covers start at under £100 for a caravan of about four metres in body length.

-Ahove: This entry level cover from Explorer is kept tight by fore and aft straps in addition to those running underneath.
-Don't beconfused by the second cover placed on top of it
+Ahove: This entry level cover from Quest Covers is kept tight by fore and aft straps in addition to those running underneath but no access panel.

 Next up in price come the semi-tailored covers.
 They are for specific makes of caravan whereby the front and rear profiles may be unique to that make.